 Where to stay

 Prices start from £410 per night, including meals – made from local ingredients, such as yellowfin tuna.
-Also included is a laundry service, local transfers to the hotel and unlimited specialty coffee and fresh fruit smoothies.
+Also included is a laundry service, local transfers to the hotel and unlimited speciality coffee and fresh fruit smoothies.

 Fact file